 Alice Berry Studio was a retail presence on Chicago's Gold Coast in the 2000's with a dedicated store within the boutique Only She, and later in her own salon in Tree Studios.
 In 2008, Alice was the first independent designer to have a showing within Fashion focus, Chicago's fashion week, (to see video from the show please go here)

-After discontinuing the clothing line in 2010, Alice continues to produce the scarf and shawl color line, as well as a series of hand silkscreened fabric designs on a variety of materials, including wool and tencel jersey, sateen linings, charmeuse satins and chiffons.
-This screened yardage has motifs/symbols and poems/text drawn and written by Alice, and the studio is incorporating it into shawls, T-shirts, and the linings of one-of-a-kind garments.
+After discontinuing the clothing line in 2010, Alice continues to produce the scarf and shawl color line, as well as a series of hand silkscreened fabric designs on a variety of materials, including wool challis and wool and tencel jerseys, silk charmeuse, satins, and chiffons.
+This screened yardage has patterns/motifs/symbols and poems/text drawn and written by Alice, and the studio is incorporating it into shawls, T-shirts, and the linings of one-of-a-kind garments.

 In the fall of 2011, Alice began a "sabbatical" of sorts, entering Roosevelt University to pursue a Master's in Clinical Psychology (Counseling Practice).
-She will complete her degree on August 1, 2014.
-As a continuation of her work on perception and color, she has begun to create a conceptual artwork relating the artistic space and the therapeutic frame, and how these two mental fields are perceived.
+She completed her degree on August, 2014, became a Licensed Professional counselor in March 2015, and has begun a private practice specializing in counseling artists and creative professionals, (please see the psych page or aliceberrypsych.com for more information).
+As a continuation of her work on perception and color, she created a conceptual artwork, Tx~Art, relating the artistic space and the therapeutic frame, and how these two mental fields are perceived.